dagraham/etm-dgraham/README.md

 ### [Pinned View](#overview)

-Items that have been "pinned" (have their pin status toggled on) are displayed in *pinned view*.
+Items that have been "pinned" (have their pin status toggled on) are displayed in *pinned view* grouped by itemtype and sorted by the created/modified datetime.

 If your daily work flow will involve dealing with a number of reminders, you can "pin" them by selecting each one in which ever view is most convenient and then pressing `P`.
 All such pinned items will appear in this view.
 Selecting a reminder in this view and pressing `P` will toggle its pin status off and remove it from the view.